VladChat/luggage-scale/blog_src/content/posts/2025/10/hurricane-imelda-weakens-after-lashing-bermuda-as-a-category-2-storm-battery-les.md

 A battery-less luggage scale ensures you’re not dependent on hotel power or fresh batteries to weigh your bag.
 That reliability is a quiet superpower when timelines are tight and stores are closed.

-For quick reference on typical airline limits and tips to stay under them, see our <a href="https://luggage-scale.com/blog/airline-baggage-allowances">airline baggage allowances guide</a>.
+For quick reference on typical airline limits and tips to stay under them, see our airline baggage allowances guide.

 ## Why a Battery-Less Luggage Scale Is Essential in Hurricane Season